Anton-Metal/Hamtserwars-frontend/README.md

-This is an eximination for effective-frontend
+This is an examination for effective-frontend

-My goal is to get G
+The assigemt is to randomize 2 hamsters and pick the cutes of the two in "battle".
+The information will be saved to the backend.
+In "galley" you can see all the information about every hamster, like loss, wins.
+You can also add a hamster